 Assurance of Learning

-Akari Curriculum Management Solution empowers your institution to demonstrate that students achieve learning expectations for the programs in which they participate.
+Akari Curriculum Management Solution empowers your institution to demonstrate that students achieve learning expectations for the programmes in which they participate.

 Bridge the gap between the approved curriculum and what is offered, collaboratively design curricula based on outcomes, investigate data across your whole portfolio, map your programme learning outcomes to professional accreditation standards, and feed downstream systems to support student officers.